Code4Blessings/rn-meals-app/ReadMe.md

 # Meals App

-Inspired by Udemy Course by Academind "React Native - The Practical Guide"
+Inspired by Udemy Course by Academind